Copycat (1995 film): Critical reception

 More critical reviews focused on the contrivances and implausibilities of the script, with some calling the ending predictable.
 In a negative review, Kenneth Turan of the Los Angeles Times commented on the larger trend of serial killer films, expressing "Copycat seems pornographically intent on pushing the envelope of what is acceptable for thrillers on screen.
 If the trend continues it is not at all pleasant to contemplate where everything will end."

 Writing on the film's 20th anniversary for The A.V.
 Club, Alex McLevy said the film "is the work of a talented director, cinematographer, and actors all elevating an oft-clumsy script into a smart and gripping yarn", adding it "sneaks some interesting and subtle themes about gender and interpersonal relationships into its cat-and-mouse games".
-In 2020, Sara Century of SYFY said the film "has only become more relevant as serial killer idolization continues in full force and victims struggle to receive any fraction of the attention that the perpetrators get from police, press, artists, and society at large.
-There is more of a conversation around this today, but Copycat successfully trains the focus on Hudson and her experience rather than lingering on its killers".
 In 2023, critic Dennis Schwartz described Copycat as "one of the better thrillers of the 1990s".

 The film is recognized by American Film Institute in these lists: